ESKYoung/shields-io-visitor-counter/CONTRIBUTING.md

 ## Deployment

-This application is deployed on Heroku at [https://shields-io-visitor-counter.herokuapp.com][application] automatically by Travis CI.
-You can view previous builds [here][travis-ci].
+This application is deployed on Heroku at [https://shields-io-visitor-counter.herokuapp.com][application] automatically on pushes to the `main` branch, and once GitHub Actions CI checks are complete.

-By default, Travis CI will only deploy commits with Git tags.
-We work on the assumption that tags are also releases, so Git tags are only applied for releases, and vice versa.
-Tags/releases are named according to [semantic versioning][semver].
+Pushes to main should be tagged/released, and named according to [semantic versioning][semver].

 [application]: https://shields-io-visitor-counter.herokuapp.com
 [detect-secrets]: https://github.com/Yelp/detect-secrets